 If you finished the Core exam early, you’ll finish this early as well.

-Everything about the experience is identical to the Core Exam (except the staff now intermittently monitor the bathroom instead of setting up a permanent camp in the corner to listen to several hundred people tinkle).
+Everything about the experience is identical to the Core Exam (except the staff now only intermittently monitor the bathroom instead of setting up a permanent camp in the corner in order to listen to several hundred people tinkle).

 In order to make NIS suitably challenging, there were plenty of microdetails and needless convolution.

-Like the Core exam, there is a preoccupation with rare Aunt Minnie’s and showing common pathology in bizarre and unusual ways while unnecessarily repeating the same diseases over and over again and simultaneously skipping broad swathes of real daily pathology.
+Like the Core exam, there is a preoccupation with rare Aunt Minnies and showing common pathology in bizarre and unusual ways while unnecessarily repeating the same diseases over and over again and yet simultaneously skipping broad swathes of real daily pathology.

-The certifying exam may be more relevant to radiology than Step 1 is to practicing medicine, but I remain unconvinced of its purported “psychometric validity.”
+The Certifying Exam may be more relevant to radiology than Step 1 is to practicing medicine, but I remain unconvinced of this silly little multiple-choice test’s purported ability to establish a standard of minimal competence in the actual practice of radiology, especially since it’s basically a shorter, mostly easier version of the Core Exam.

 The rumor has long been that the pass rate thus far has been 100%.
-While the ABR releases the passing rates for the Core Exam (around 90%), they have not for the Certifying Exam.
+While the ABR releases the passing rates for the Core Exam (usually around 90%), they have not for the Certifying Exam.

 I emailed the ABR to ask what the Certifying Exam results were from past administrations, because that information is notably missing from the website.
 They said: